openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 images.
 This used to be done by the `crio-wipe` service, but is now done internally by CRI-O. It can be avoided setting the `version_file_persist` configuration parameter to "", but that would affect all images, not just the pinned ones.
-This behavior needs to be changed so that pinned images aren't removed, regardless of the value of `version_file_persist`.
+This behavior needs to be changed in CRI-O so that pinned images aren't removed, regardless of the value of `version_file_persist`.

 The changes to pin the images will be done in a file inside the `/etc/crio/crio.conf.d` directory.
 To avoid potential conflicts with files